Shufflepuck Café

 Shufflepuck Café is an air hockey video game developed by Christopher Gross, Gene Portwood and Lauren Elliott for Broderbund (not a table shuffleboard video game, as the name would suggest—though that was the intention when the name was first coined by Christopher Gross).
-Originally developed for the Macintosh, it was later adapted by Broderbund for the Amiga, Atari ST, Amstrad CPC, Nintendo Entertainment System, X68000, PC-98, and MS-DOS.
+Originally developed for the Macintosh, it was later adapted by Broderbund for the Amiga, Atari ST, Amstrad CPC, Famicom, X68000, PC-98, and MS-DOS.

 Gameplay

 There are two game modes.
 The player can compete in a tournament, playing against opponents who visit the Café, or can practice against each opponent to find out their weakness in a single-player match.

 The game is controlled via the computer's mouse.
-The bat on the playing field bounces a hockey puck between the player and the opponent.
-When one of the players manages to knock the hockey puck past the opponent's bat, the player scores.
-The first player to score a set number of points (usually 15) wins the match.
+The player and a computer opponent are positioned at opposite ends of a playing table and control paddles to knock a puck back and forth.
+One point is scored every time either side drives the puck past the paddle controlled by the other, represented by the shattering of a glass shield at that end of the table.
+The first side to score a set number of points (usually 15) wins the match.